 Brooke d’Orsay.
 She is a real charmer and I don’t think I’ve seen her in anything in which she wasn’t the shining star.
 Everything else was mediocre.
 The Father and his store got my back up right away with the declaration that if it wasn’t made of wood, it wasn’t a real toy.
 Absolutely ridiculous.
 There are thousands of old-fashioned homey nostalgic toys that are made of plastic and don’t plug in or have a battery.
-Old fashioned board games, water colors, crayons, etch-a sketch, rubber balls, but no. Wood or nothing.
+Old fashioned board games, watercolors, crayons, etch-a-sketch, rubber balls, but no. Wood or nothing.
 And his store maybe had 5 toys in it!
 Then Dad kept passively-aggressively pressuring her and trying to guilt her into giving up a successful toy career she loved in New York City to take over his stupid store that couldn’t have cleared $20 a day in profit.
-On top of all that, they gave away for free Brooke’s hand carved Santas that could have retailed for for $100.00 each easy.
+On top of all that, they gave away for free Brooke’s hand-carved Santas that could have retailed for $100.00 each easy.
 My free enterprise and capitalistic soul was crying out in pain.
-Obviously most of these Hallmark writers have never had to earn an honest day’s wage in a retail environment.
+Obviously, most of these Hallmark writers have never had to earn an honest day’s wage in a retail environment.

 But Brooke d’Orsay has saved worse than this unworthy effort.

 Nothing special here.
-Same old same old story partially redeemed by the character of Johnny Blake played by a well cast Trevor Donovan.
-The secondary characters were played by Hallmark perennials, though the 2 female leads were relative new comers to the Hallmark stable.
-Emily Tennant, the bride who provides the #2 lead was fresh and appealing.
+Same old same old story partially redeemed by the character of Johnny Blake played by a well-cast Trevor Donovan.
+The secondary characters were played by Hallmark perennials, though the 2 female leads were relative newcomers to the Hallmark stable.
+Emily Tennant, the bride, who provides the #2 lead was fresh and appealing.
 I see Hallmark in her future.
-I wish Hallmark would steer away from extravagantly beautiful heroines towards more down to earth girls.
+I wish Hallmark would steer away from extravagantly beautiful heroines toward more down-to-earth girls.
 I just can relate to cute more than impossibly gorgeous.
-All though this is a backhanded compliment to the physical beauty of Rachel Skarsten, I was distracted throughout most of the movie by her over processed long ringlets.
+All though this is a backhanded compliment to the physical beauty of Rachel Skarsten, I was distracted throughout most of the movie by her over-processed long ringlets.
 What is this?
 1989?

 On a side note, when, oh when, is Hallmark inc. going to get on the bandwagon and start starring a few of the talented and numerous black actors and actresses as the romantic leads?
 And I’m not talking about black bosses, black millionaire clients, or black best friends.
-A.) It seriously calls into question their values, And B.), It’s super stupid business wise.
+A.) It seriously calls into question their values, and B.), It’s super stupid business-wise.
 The most popular and profitable romances and dramas in the theatres today feature black people in the leads.
 Tyler Perry anyone?
-What about Malcom D. Lee and his Best Man movies?
+What about Malcolm D. Lee and his Best Man movies?
 There are dozens of examples.
 Come on.
-I have more than a few black women friends who would jump on such a Hallmark movie like white on rice.
+I have more than a few black women friends who would jump on such a Hallmark movie like a duck on a junebug.
 I can’t believe they have seldom been called on this.
 WTH?!**4 stars out of 10**